 Can AI Help the Planet—Not Just Harm It?

-One of the most unsettling things about AI is what I’ve been hearing about its environmental impact: electricity demands, water use, heat generated in and around data centers.
+One of the more unsettling things about AI is its environmental footprint—at least from what I’ve been hearing.
+The electricity demands.
+The water use.
+The heat pouring out of data centers.
 All valid concerns.

-But what if the same AI that is consuming all that energy can help us protect our planet?
+And yet… what if the same technology driving all that consumption could also help us protect our planet?

 How AI Is Already Working for Earth